Welcome to the University of Toledo Libraries

 Layers will run January 20, 2026 through March 13 in the Carlson Library North Gallery

-Using mixed media and different approaches to art practice, Deb A. Davis and Barbara Miner create artworks inspired by the resilience of nature, meditative observation, scientific processes, and the impact of human biology and behavior.
+Using mixed media and different approaches to art practice, Deb A. Davis and Barbara W. F. Miner create artworks inspired by the resilience of nature, meditative observation, scientific processes, and the impact of human biology and behavior.
 Shapes, textures, and mark making techniques push the visual elements through layers of revelation, camouflage, and concealment.